-To this day, Fellowship of Faith for the Muslims (FFM), forges on and continues to help Christians understand Muslims so that we can pray for them and relate God's love to them effectively.
-We work with churches and missions agency worldwide to spur prayers for the Muslim world by providing information, literature, and training.
-We compile prayer requests from across the Muslim world and send out our prayer bulletins in various languages to prayer partners all over the world.
-Every quarter, we gather for a Day of Prayer where we are able to meet and fellowship with each other, worship the Lord together, hear firsthand from missionaries and field workers serving in the Muslim world and pray for them and the people groups they serve.
-The Day of Prayer is also a time of equipping where we invite experienced field workers to train the church in the areas evangelism, disciple-making, and leadership.
+To this day, Fellowship of Faith for the Muslims (FFM) forges on and continues to help Christians understand Muslims so that we can pray for them and relate God's love to them effectively.
+We work with churches and mission agencies worldwide to promote the ministry of prayer for the Muslim world by providing information, literature, and training.
+We compile prayer requests from across the Muslim world and send out our prayer bulletins in various languages to our prayer partners worldwide.
+Every quarter, we gather for a Day of Prayer where we meet for fellowship, worship and to hear firsthand from missionaries and field workers serving in the Muslim world and pray for them and the people groups they serve.
+The Day of Prayer is also a time of equipping where we invite experienced field workers to train the church in the areas of evangelism, disciple-making, and leadership.

 J. Christy Wilson Jr. said in the above article: "The challenge Samuel Zwemer sounded in his time must be heard again today.
 For today the number of lost Muslims is much greater than it was when Zwemer dedicated his life for their salvation.
 However, then as now the laborers are still pitiable few."